ejsmont-artur/php-circuit-breaker-bundle/README.md

 * Easy use of circuit breaker withing symfony2 applications.

+# Installation

+Since [Symfony 2](https://github.com/symfony/symfony) uses [composer](http://getcomposer.org/), all you have to do is add a require dependency to your composer.json

+    "require": {
+        "ejsmont-artur/php-circuit-breaker-bundle": "dev-master"
+    },

+After that you should update composer dependencies and you are good to go.

 # Examples

 Below you can see a few ways of obtaining instances of circuit breaker component.
 You can also see how to use it once